Requirements for Membership

 (a) Is employed by a private law firm, a legal service clinic, a corporate legal department, a university legal department, a government legal agency, a court system, a charitable legal agency or any other organization engaged primarily in the practice of law, collectively referred to as “a firm”;

-(b) Is employed in a position in where job duties are management responsibilities for one or more of the activities set out in "Schedule A" which is attached to and forms part of this policy; and, nominated by a supervising Director/Manager; and
+(b) Is employed in a position in which job duties are management responsibilities for one or more of the activities set out below and which forms part of this policy; and, is not a consultant or a Business Partner to an organization except as may be accepted hereunder;

-In a law firm setting, eligible individuals would generally report to a more senior manager, an Executive or Management Committee, or a lawyer, in his or her capacity as a management or administrative person in the firm.
+(ii) In a law firm setting, if not the lawyer manager, eligible individuals would generally report to a more senior manager, an Executive or Management Committee, or a lawyer, in his or her capacity as a management person in the firm.
 Eligible individuals would be engaged in management activities for the entirety of their working hours.
 Managers who work part time are eligible for TLOMA membership, provided they meet all other criteria.

 There are four classes of membership in the Association:

-Full Members are those who have been admitted by the Board of Directors (hereinafter referred to as the “Board”) to the Association as Full Members, who meet the Schedule “A” requirements of membership and are not in arrears with payment of membership dues.
+A Full Member is a member who has been admitted by the Board of Directors (hereinafter referred to as the “Board”) to the Association who meets the above-noted requirements of membership and is not in arrears with payment of membership dues.

 (a) is a sole practitioner, or a member of a firm with ten or less people (including lawyers and staff);